 Chemical Exposures from Composite Wood Products

-In a Proposition 65 case, Gradient used blood lead modeling to quantify the impact of intermittent consumption of low levels of lead in juice Gradient compared several methods used for testing chemical emissions from composite-wood products, evaluating each method’s ability to address realistic exposure scenarios.
-We used emissions estimates and an EPA indoor-air model to characterize the levels of consumer exposure from typical product use, and determine compliance with Proposition 65 warning requirements.
+In a Proposition 65 case, Gradient used blood lead modeling to quantify the impact of intermittent consumption of low levels of lead in juice.
+Gradient compared several methods used for testing chemical emissions from composite-wood products, evaluating each method’s ability to address realistic exposure scenarios.
+We used emissions estimates and a US EPA indoor-air model to characterize the levels of consumer exposure from typical product use and determine compliance with Proposition 65 warning requirements.

 Regulatory Comment for Nickel

-Gradient evaluated the association between nickel exposure and reproductive and developmental effects, in response to the CalOEHHA consideration of listing nickel under Proposition 65.
+Gradient evaluated the association between nickel exposure and reproductive and developmental effects, in response to the California Office of Environmental Health Hazard Assessment (CalOEHHA) consideration of listing nickel under Proposition 65.